-1 ADF&G or VRN stands for Alaska Department of Fish and Game vessel number or Vessel Registration Number in Canada.
+1 Alaska Department of Fish and Game vessel number in USA or Vessel Registration Number in Canada.

 2 Days are estimated - some vessels fished two charter regions in one day.

 3 Stations that did not meet setting parameters or deemed ineffective are excluded.